 Let's break it down.

-Stage #1: A traumatic event leading to a sudden realization and awakening
+Stage #1: A traumatic event, realization, and awakening

 An overweight person may see a photo of himself that provides a blunt reality check.
 A skinny guy who thinks he trains hard might get asked by a beautiful woman if he even goes to the gym.
 A female might get asked how "far along" she is when she isn't even pregnant.
 A middle-aged man could get a scare from his doctor.